shogun-toolbox/shogun/doc/cookbook/source/examples/kernel/cauchy.rst

 Cauchy Kernel
 =============

-The cauchy kernel is derived from the Cauchy distribution :cite:`basak2008kernel`.
+The cauchy kernel is derived from the Cauchy distribution :cite:`basak2008kernel` (Section 3).
 It is a long-tailed kernel defined as

 .. math::